-The real houseboat from the classic Tom Hanks-Meg Ryan rom-com Sleepless in Seattle went on the market recently, so I thought it would be fun to revisit it and compare the movie version to the real thing.
-Take a look!
+The real houseboat from the classic Tom Hanks-Meg Ryan romantic comedy Sleepless in Seattle went on the market recently, so I thought it would be fun to revisit it and the sets that were designed for the movie.

 The Houseboat from “Sleepless in Seattle”